awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    Set-DfsrMembership –GroupName $Group –FolderName $Folder –ContentPath $ContentPath2 –ComputerName $C2 –PrimaryMember $False
    ```

-1. Add a connection between the file systems with the following command:
+1. Add a connection between the file systems with the following command\.

    ```
    Add-DfsrConnection –GroupName $Group –SourceComputerName $C1 –DestinationComputerName $C2
    ```

-Within minutes, both file systems will begin synchronizing the contents of the `ContentPath` specified above\.
+Within minutes, both file systems should begin synchronizing the contents of the `ContentPath` specified above\.

 ------

 ## Setting up DFS Namespaces For Failover<a name="set-up-dfs-namespace"></a>

 You can use DFS Namespaces to treat one file system as your primary, and the other as your standby\.
-This allows you to configure automatic failover to the standby in the event that the primary becomes unresponsive\.
+This allows you to configure automatic failover to the standby if the primary becomes unresponsive\.
 DFS Namespaces enables you to group shared folders on different servers into a single Namespace, where a single folder path can lead to files stored on multiple servers\.
 DFS Namespaces are managed by DFS Namespace servers, which direct compute instances mapping a DFS Namespace folder to the appropriate file servers\.

 ------
 #### [ GUI ]

-**To set up DFS Namespaces For Failover**
+**To set up DFS Namespaces for failover**

 1. If you don't already have DFS Namespace servers running, you can launch a pair of highly available DFS Namespace servers using the [setup\-DFSN\-servers\.template](https://s3.amazonaws.com/solution-references/fsx/dfs/setup-DFSN-servers.template) AWS CloudFormation template\.
 For more information on creating an AWS CloudFormation stack, see [Creating a Stack on the AWS CloudFormation Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) in the *AWS CloudFormation User Guide*\.

 1. Connect to one of the DFS Namespace servers launched in the previous step as a user in the **AWS Delegated Administrators** group\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Access the DFS management console\.
-Open the **Start** menu and run **dfsmgmt\.msc**\.
-This will open the DFS Management GUI tool\.
+Open the **Start** menu and run `dfsmgmt.msc`\.
+Doing this opens the DFS Management GUI tool\.

 1. Choose **Action** then **New Namespace**, type in the computer name of the first DFS Namespace server you launched for **Server** and choose **Next**\.